dietmarwo/Multi-UAV-Task-Assignment-Benchmark/readme.md

 6) Added test_fcmaes.py where you can monitor the progress of fcmaes algorithms applied to the problem.

-7) Added test_mode.py where you can monitor the progress of fcmaes-MODE applied to the problem and compare it to BiteOpt for the same instance. fcmaes-MODE is a multi-objective optimizer applied to a multi-objective variant of the problem.
+7) Added test_mode.py where you can monitor the progress of fcmaes-MODE applied to the problem and compare it for the same instance. fcmaes-MODE is a multi-objective optimizer applied to a multi-objective variant of the problem.
    Objectives are: reward (to be maximized), maximal time (to be minimized), energy (to be minimized).
    The maximal time constraint from the single objective case is still valid.